thd-research/calf-rl-mobile-robot/README.md

 ## SARSA-m

-These 2 figures show unpredictable runs of SARSA-m with top 20 and top 10 runs having lowest accumulated cost.
+These 2 figures show unpredictable runs of SARSA-m, with the top 20 and top 10 runs having the lowest accumulated cost.
 To see how many runs can reach the goal, please have a look at [this histogram](#parking-position-error).

 <div align="center">
 <img src="media/report_SARSA-m top20_trajectory.svg" width="402"/> <img src="media/report_SARSA-m_trajectory.svg" width="392"/>